Jassem Alwan: Coup d'etat of 1963 and counter coup

-A pan-Arabist coalition of officers led by the Baathists and joined by the Nasserists, including Alwan, managed to successfully overthrow the government in Damascus on 8 March 1963, establishing the Revolutionary Command Council (RCC)—a body dominated by Baathists, but also including several Nasserists—to temporarily govern the country.
+A pan-Arabist coalition of officers led by the Ba'athists and joined by the Nasserists, including Alwan, managed to successfully overthrow the government in Damascus on 8 March 1963, establishing the National Council for the Revolutionary Command (NCRC) —a body dominated by Ba'athists, but also including several Nasserists—to temporarily govern the country.
 On 17 April a unity agreement between Egypt, Iraq and Syria was signed, stipulating a federal system with Nasser as president.
-Weeks later, dozens of Nasserist officers were purged by the Baathists, and the Nasserist members of the government consequently resigned.
+Weeks later, dozens of Nasserist officers were purged by the Ba'athists, and the Nasserist members of the government consequently resigned.
 At this time, Alwan, disappointed that the Military Committee was neither interested in a genuine power-sharing agreement nor having Nasser preside over Syria, initiated plans with the ANM and Egyptian intelligence officers to remove the Baathist government.

 Despite the purges and resignations, Nasserist officers still maintained a relatively strong position in the military, and on 18 July, Alwan, who had since returned from exile, led his third coup attempt.
 His forces launched daytime assaults on the Army General Headquarters and the broadcast station in Damascus.
 The Baathist Interior Minister Amin al-Hafiz personally defended the army headquarters and the ensuing battle resulted in hundreds of casualties, including several civilian bystanders.
 Eventually pro-Baathist units and the party's National Guard quelled the rebellion.

 Alwan's operation ended in major bloodshed and at least 27 participating officers were arrested and executed.
 Alwan and his deputy, Colonel Raef al-Maarri, evaded the authorities and went into hiding in the Ghouta countryside of Damascus.
 Their safe house was eventually discovered and besieged by security forces and both men were arrested and taken to Mezzeh Prison.
 Alwan refused to testify in the military tribunal, and the court found him guilty of treason and sentenced him to death, along with al-Maarri, Captain Muhammad al-Nabhan and 16 Palestinians, who were also alleged participants in the failed coup.
 The death sentences were commuted on 10 December to life imprisonment.
 Alwan was imprisoned for less than a year, before intervention on his behalf by Nasser, President Abd al-Salam Arif of Iraq, President Houari Boumediene of Algeria and President Josip Broz Tito of Yugoslavia resulted in his release on 5 December.
 Alwan, al-Maarri, al-Nabhan and the co-accused Palestinian participants were exiled and three days later were escorted to the border with Lebanon, from which they headed to Egypt's embassy in Beirut.

 The failure of Alwan's revolt marked the end of significant Nasserist influence in Syria's military and civilian institutions and with the pro-Nasser forces largely defeated, the Military Committee of the Ba'ath Party became the sole power center of the country.